 Framing dried flowers is a great way to make a beautiful wall hanging with just a few supplies.
 This easy flower craft tutorial will show you how to take your own dried plant material and turn it into a work of art.

 Have you seen those beautiful vertical-framed succulent planters?
 They are truly gorgeous, however, I'm not sure that I want to spend the money on all those little plants.

 Then I got a brilliant idea.
-Why not create framed dried flowers that has a similar look to the succulent planter.
+Why not create framed dried flowers that have a similar look to the succulent planter?
 I already have lots of dried flowers and this no maintenance art will last a long time.

-This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.)
+This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.